 Smoking gives you a very quick and strong surge of dopamine, which you’ll come to rely on.
 This explains why it can be tough to stop.

 You can’t change the physical processes involved in addiction.
-But you can take some simple steps to change certain behaviours and routine which can help you to stop.
+But you can take some simple steps to change certain behaviours and routines which can help you to stop.

 Behavioural reasons